Adrigondo/UACH-pbd-proyect-1/readme.md

 ### Prerequisites

-- Linux Mint, Ubutu or MacOSX.
-We haven't tested with another OS.
+- Deployed for Linux Arm64.
+We have tested with LinuxMint and Ubuntu.
+Although it works with MacOS, it is not intended for this OS.
 - Docker

 ### Installing